RAVIKIRAN-DHULIPALA/RAVIKIRAN-DHULIPALA/README.md

-### Hi there, I'm Ravikiran Dhulipala 👋
+### Hi there, I'm Ravi Kiran Dhulipala 👋

-## I'm a Android Developer, Web Developer, UI Designer!
+## I'm a Full stack Developer| UI(React) Developer | UX/UI Designer
+# Developer by Degree and Designer by Passion.
-- 🔭 I’m currently working on a android application(Textract)!
+- 🔭 currently working on something awesome.
-- 🌱 I’m currently learning everything 🤣
+- 🌱
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to android world
+- 🥅 2020 Goals: Contribute more to Android world
-- ⚡ Fun fact: I love to design and create logo's
+- ⚡ Fun fact: I love to design and create logos

 ### Connect with me: